-- the annual review of the ING Remuneration Regulations Framework and update on deviations (if any)4; - the review of the remuneration report; - the review of the remuneration disclosure (CRR); - the annual report of remuneration proposals for Identified Staff; - the update of the Variable Remuneration Accrual Model and other variable remuneration related matters; - the individual remuneration and severance proposals for Identified Staff and high earners; and - the annual compensation review for Identified Staff, including the application of risk modifiers, the performance hurdles (i.e. the RoE and CET1 hurdles) and determination of the risk adjusted variable remuneration pools.
+- the annual review of the ING Remuneration Regulations Framework and update on deviations (if any)5; - the review of the remuneration report; - the review of the remuneration disclosure (CRR); - the annual report of remuneration proposals for Identified Staff; - the update of the Variable Remuneration Accrual Model and other variable remuneration related matters; - the individual remuneration and severance proposals for Identified Staff and high earners; - the annual compensation review for Identified Staff, including the application of risk modifiers, the performance hurdles (i.e. the RoE and CET1 hurdles) and determination of the risk adjusted variable remuneration pools; and - the review and update of the remuneration policy.

 The services of the following external consultants were used with regards to remuneration: Stibbe, Willis Towers Watson, McLagan, Korn Ferry Hay Group and Deloitte.
-These are independent consultants who, at the request of ING, provide advice in the area of remuneration and related laws and regulations.
+These are independent consultants who, at the request of ING, provide advice.